Clean Energy Hawaii

 Hawaiian Electric, Maui Electric and Hawaii Electric Light Company are committed to increasing Hawaii's use of clean energy and reducing our dependency on imported oil.

 Our goals include 100 percent renewable energy by 2045.
-Learn more about our renewable energy timeline >
+Learn more about our vision >

 How are we doing?